b1tw0rker/rsync/README.md

 This program is WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Start the script with running the followinf command:
+Start the script with running the following command on your shell:

 ```bash
 ./copyjob.sh